Medically Reviewed By

 Pleural Mesothelioma Surgery

-Pleural mesothelioma surgery is available to patients with stage 1 malignant pleural mesothelioma.
-The most invasive approaches are two surgeries: pleurectomy with decortication (P/D) and extrapleural pneumonectomy (EPP).
+Pleural mesothelioma surgery is often available to patients with stage 1 malignant pleural mesothelioma.
+The two surgeries for pleural mesothelioma are: pleurectomy with decortication (P/D) and extrapleural pneumonectomy (EPP).

 EPP is the complete removal of the affected lung, pleura and part of the diaphragm.
-It’s the most invasive surgery.
+It is the most aggressive surgery for pleural mesothelioma.

-After EPP, the respiratory system does not have the same working function as before.
+After EPP, the respiratory system can have limited working function and can put extra strain on the remaining lung.
 P/D is more common than EPP in stage 1 patients because the disease likely hasn’t spread to the lung yet.

 Peritoneal Mesothelioma Surgery

-Peritoneal mesothelioma surgery is available to patients with stage 1 peritoneal mesothelioma.
+Peritoneal mesothelioma surgery is often available to patients with stage 1 peritoneal mesothelioma.
 Patients usually undergo cytoreduction with heated intraperitoneal chemotherapy (HIPEC).
-Cytoreduction is the removal of all visible tumors in the abdomen.
-This surgery stops mesothelioma tumors from growing in the abdominal cavity and affecting organs.
+Cytoreduction is the removal of all visible tumors and diseased tissue in the abdomen.

-Part of the cytoreduction process is HIPEC, which is heated intraperitoneal chemotherapy.
-It uses warm liquid chemotherapy to attack tumors.
-Another common part of this surgery is a peritonectomy, which is removal of the protective lining around the abdomen (the peritoneum).
+Heated intraperitoneal chemotherapy, or HIPEC, is an integral part of peritoneal mesothelioma surgery.
+This procedure uses a heated liquid chemotherapy solution placed directly into the abdominal cavity to attack cancer cells.
+Another common part of this surgery is a peritonectomy, which is the removal of the protective lining inside the abdomen (the peritoneum).

 Pericardial Mesothelioma Surgery

-Pericardial mesothelioma is a very rare cancer and there are only a handful of cases diagnosed in the U.S. each year.
+Pericardial mesothelioma is a very rare cancer, and there are only a handful of cases diagnosed in the U.S. each year.
 It forms in the pericardium, which is a lining around the heart.
-The surgery for this type is a pericardiectomy, which involves removing the pericardium.
+The surgery for this type of mesothelioma is a pericardiectomy, which involves removing the pericardium.

 Chemotherapy, immunotherapy and radiation are mesothelioma treatment options for patients with stage 1 cancer.
 These therapies can be used on their own or in combination with other treatments, including surgery.
 They can reduce the size of tumors — making them easier to remove during surgery — or kill any remaining cancer cells left over from surgery.

-Stage 1 mesothelioma patients may receive treatment aimed to increase their comfort, including pleurodesis (for pleural mesothelioma) and paracentesis (for peritoneal mesothelioma).
-These surgeries relieve pain by reducing fluid buildup.
+Stage 1 mesothelioma patients may receive treatment aimed to relieve discomfort, including a thoracentesis (for pleural mesothelioma) and paracentesis (for peritoneal mesothelioma).
+These surgeries ease symptoms by reducing fluid buildup.

 Prognosis and Survival Rate for Stage 1

-The stage 1 mesothelioma prognosis is approximately two years with treatment.
+The stage 1 mesothelioma prognosis is approximately 2 years with treatment.
 The earlier the disease is diagnosed, the more treatment options are available.
-The outlook for remission is also better than it is for the other stages.
+The outlook for remission is also better than it is for the later stages.

 According to a study with mesothelioma specialist Dr. David Sugarbaker, stage 1 pleural mesothelioma has an average prognosis of around 22 months.
 In a different study published on UpToDate, the stage 1 pleural mesothelioma life expectancy was 20 months.